Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ```

 ### Bounds for damping
 Our system is underdamped, which means the damping ratio, $\zeta$, is positive and less than 1 [@rao2003vibrations].
-From experience, a range of 0.0001 and 0.3 should cover all cases encountered in practice.
+From experience, a range between 0.0001 and 0.3 should cover all cases encountered in practice.

 In the previous chapter, you had an opportunity to change the $\zeta$ parameter with a slider and observe the effect this has on the vibration response.
 You may recall that, when $\zeta$ is small, a tiny change in $\zeta$ causes a huge change in the vibration amplitude.
-The optimization algorithm is not privy this information.
+The optimization algorithm is not privy to this information.
 The more linear the optimization surface, the easier it is for the optimization algorithm to find the global minimum.

 We therefore transform the damping ratio by calculating its natural logarithm.
 This way, the optimization algorithm can work with a more straightforward relationship between the parameter it is optimizing, $\ln(\zeta)$, and the objective function.